The Opportunity Act (WIOA) Youth Program

 3. Not attended school for at least the most recent complete school year calendar quarter.

-4. A high school graduate who is: basic skills deficient; or an English language learner.
+4. A high school graduate who is: basic skills deficient; low income, or an English language learner.

 6. Homeless, runaway, or foster child